+3.1.
+Data

-2.1.
-Data.
-Data for analysis were collected from a survey of 700 SMEs in Hanoi in June, 2013.
+Data for analysis was collected from a survey of 700 SMEs in Hanoi in June, 2013.
 The questionnaire was pretested on a random sample of 10 SME's owners/managers in Hanoi.
 The respondents were encouraged to comment on any questions or statements they thought were ambiguous or unclear.
 Some minor wording modifications to the questionnaire were made as a result of this process.
 The final version of the questionnaire was then delivered to SMEs premises.
 SMEs owners or financial managers were asked to fill the questionnaire.
 Of the total 700 questionnaires that were delivered, 487 returned responses were usable.

 Of the total 487 responses, 211 SMEs borrowed at least a loan while 276 SMEs did not borrow in 2012.
-However, some SMEs did not borrow simply because they did not need to (i.e., they had enough capital).
+However, we were aware that some SMEs did not borrow simply because they did not need one (i.e, they had enough capital).
 Therefore, we excluded 158 SMEs that did not borrow from the model.
-The final data set for the model includes 211 SMEs that borrowed and 117 SMEs that were in need of a loan but did not get one, yielding a total of 328 observations.
+The final data set for the model includes 211 SMEs that borrowed and 117 SMEs that were in need of a loan but did not get one, making up for a total of 328 observations.